 Hybrid bikes are Britain's most popular style of bike because they're cheap, practical, comfortable urban transportation that's also ideal for pootling round the lanes or exploring forest roads at the weekend.
 If you live in a city a hybrid bike is often the cheapest way of getting about: you'll save much more on fuel or bus/train fares than the bike costs.
+To help you take that step, we've rounded up the best hybrid bikes under £500.

 With (usually) 700C wheels, wide-range gears, flat bars and cantilever or disc brakes, hybrid bikes are midway between road and mountain bikes.
 They're the UK's most common and best-selling bike type.